nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:

-* `students` followed by `markp 1 2 3 w/10` marks the 1st, 2nd and 3rd person in the students list as participated in week 3.
+* `students` followed by `markp 1 2 3 w/10` marks the 1st, 2nd and 3rd student in the students list as participated in week 3.
-* Another `markp 2 w/10` instance will mark the 1st person in the student list as not participated in week 3.
+* Another `markp 2 w/10` instance will mark the 1st student in the student list as not participated in week 3.
   ![result for 'markp'](images/markp.png)

 ### Find student by name: `findStudent`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `findStudent KEYWORD [MORE_KEYWORDS]`